 Lepismium cruciforme (Vell.)
 Miq.

-Lepismium cruciforme is an epiphytic cactus with long fleshy segmented stems with short white tufts of hair but no spines.
-The stem segments are extremely variable, sometimes 3, 4, or even 5-angled, up to 20 inches (50 cm) long and up to 0.8 inches (2 cm) wide.
-They are green but can become solid pink to almost maroon in full sun.
-Flowers are white, cream-colored, yellow, pink, or rarely magenta, reddish-brown on the outside, and up to 0.5 inches (1.3 cm) long.
+Lepismium cruciform is a much-branched cactus with long segmented stems with scalloped edges lined with tufts of short white hairs but no spines.
+The stem segments are thick, fleshy, highly variable, flat, sometimes 3, 4, or even 5-angled, up to 20 inches (50 cm) long and up to 0.8 inches (2 cm) wide.
+They are green, usually suffused with purple, and can become almost maroon in full sun.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).